Toble007/COVID-19_CS_5010_Project/Final Report.md

 Give example of sprints goals

 ## Project Management
+Our project management was all over the place.
+We started out with a google document detailing our ideas and the datasets we were using.
 Discuss original set up without github
 Later incorporation of github
 Google Slides